parkerswierzewski/Chameleon/README.md

 Chameleon
 ---------
-A Python Password Sprayer (Code will be up before the end of the year!)
+A Python Password Sprayer (Code will be up soon!)

 ## Table of Contents
  - [Disclaimer](#disclaimer)